msysbio/microbetag/docs/modules/modules.md

 FAPROTAX returns only the ASVs present in the (user provided) abundance table that are related to the **denetrification** function.
 Numbers represent the ASV abundance in each sample.

-`microbetag` runs FAPROTAX against the abundance table and parses the sub-tables ([`seqId_faprotax_functions_assignment`](https://github.com/msysbio/microbetagApp/blob/main/services/web/microbetag/scripts/utils.py#L181)) to annotate each node with the corresponding function.
+`microbetag` runs FAPROTAX against the abundance table and parses the sub-tables (an [example](https://github.com/hariszaf/microbetag/tree/user-bins/tests/dev_io_microbetag/microbetag_run/faprotax/sub_tables)) to annotate each node with the corresponding function.

 In case the user provides as input a co-occurrence network, `microbetag` runs FAPROTAX against the nodes.